The Jerry Springer Show: 2000–2005: Continued controversies

-2005–2009: Further changes and Wilkos spinoff
+2005–2009: Further changes and Wilkos spin-off

 In January 2006, the show was renewed for its sixteenth season, ending speculation that Springer would leave his talk show to run for elected office in Ohio, where he briefly served as mayor of Cincinnati in the late 1970s.
 By this time, the show began to poke fun at itself by using the taglines "An Hour of Your Life You'll Never Get Back" and "Wasting Technology Since 1991".
 On May 12, 2006, Springer celebrated his show's 3,000th episode by throwing a party on the show (which no one but Jerry showed up to humorously), and showed many clips, including rare excerpts from the show.
 The year 2006 also saw the addition of fan favorite Reverend Shnorr, a drunken womanizing character who would often get into heated confrontations with guests while bringing a fresh comedic edge to the show.
 The character was created by then-promotions director Brian Schnoor while studying Improv at Chicago's famed Second City Theater in the 1990s.
 By December 2007, Rev. Shnorr merchandise was out-selling the show's popular security T-shirts on NBC's website.

 In the United Kingdom, meanwhile, a Commercial High Court trial was scheduled for summer 2006 to resolve a dispute between Flextech Television and NBCUniversal over Flextech in 2002 canceling its 1998 contract to broadcast Jerry Springer in the UK as long as new episodes continued to be produced in the U.S.

 On July 15, 2007, it was announced that Springer was picked up by NBC Universal through the 2009–2010 season.
 Also, VH1 ran a documentary series The Springer Hustle, going "behind the scenes" of the show, having already run another Springer-related documentary in 2005 titled When Jerry Springer Ruled the World.
 Springer's appearance on the NBC television network show America's Got Talent led to an increase in viewership for the first quarter of 2007.
 Steve Wilkos filled in for Springer during the beginning of America's Got Talent as well as when Springer was a contestant on Dancing With the Stars.

 The security staff for the program also was given new additions, as starting in the seventeenth season, three female security guards were added.
 Certain professional athletes have come on the show as one-off security guards for some episodes.
 They include hockey players Joe Corvo and Adam Burish, and mixed martial arts fighters Andrei Arlovski, Shonie Carter, and Bas Rutten.

 While certain advertisers continued to avoid buying ad time for Jerry Springer, the series continued to keep steady ratings in the February 2008 "sweeps" period.

 Executive producer Richard Dominick resigned shortly after the start of the 18th season; Rachelle Consiglio, wife of Steve Wilkos and longtime senior producer, replaced Dominick.
 The set decorations added during the 17th season were removed.